winstonjs/winston/README.md

 winston.info("127.0.0.1 - there's no place like home");
 ```

-`winston` allows you to define a `level` property on each transport which specifies the **maximum** level of messages that a transport should log.
-For example, using the `npm` levels you could log only `error` messages to the console and everything `info` and below to a file (which includes `error` messages):
+`winston` allows you to define a `level` property on each transport which
+specifies the **maximum** level of messages that a transport should log.
+For
+example, using the `syslog` levels you could log only `error` messages to the
+console and everything `info` and below to a file (which includes `error`
+messages):

 ``` js
 const logger = winston.createLogger({